Daniel-Diaz/HaTeX/README.md

 ## TODO list

 * Add more examples.
 * More testing on the parser.
-Parsing of comments.
 * Add more documentation.
 * A more complete `AMSMath` module.
+Split environment equations.
 * Implement more packages (fontenc, geometry, babel, array, ...).
+* BibTeX support.

 ## Installation notes